 2 years after Woods’ fall from grace.
 ‘They repent, they reinvent themselves, and they come back better—and with more valuable brands—than

 ever.’
-Who knows, depending on how events pan out, McLachlan may find precisely this.
+Who knows, depending on how events pan out, McLachlan may find an upside.

 The Hollywood Catalyst

-Harvey Weinstein was the snowfall that cracked and caused an avalanche: over 80 women have come forward so far, accusing Weinstein of trading roles in his movies for sexual favours.
+Harvey Weinstein was the snowball that became an avalanche: over 80 women have come forward so far, accusing Weinstein of trading roles in his movies for sexual favours.
 Once again, denial was the first response.